lilyjma/Flask-React-Postgres/README.md

    ```

 4. Create a .env file in the root directory
-   1. Put these environment variables and their corresponding value in (you saved these in Step 2) : AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, AZURE_TENANT_ID, KEY_VAULT_URI.
+   1. Put these environment variables and their corresponding value in the file (you saved these in Step 2) : AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, AZURE_TENANT_ID, KEY_VAULT_URI.
 For example:

         ```AZURE_CLIENT_ID="11b855c6-43a5-415b-bd34-042a4509c179"```